jamesctucker/Fantastic-Front-End-Toolbox/README.md

 #### Vue JS <span id="VueJs"></span>

+Has arguably the easiest learning curve for beginners.
+Large ecosystem of resources and documentation.

 Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
 The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries. (taken from the [official Vue.js site](https://vuejs.org/v2/guide/))

 - [Vue JS 2 - The Complete Guide](https://www.udemy.com/vuejs-2-the-complete-guide/) - a Udemy course considered to be one of the most comprehensive Vue.js tutorials available; each concept is broken down into a bite-sized 2-3 minute video and hands-on learning.